What is Fire Protection?

 Why Homes are at risk of wildfires:

-- Build adjacent to feel source (i.e., trees and vegetation)
+- Build adjacent to the feeling source (i.e., trees and vegetation).

-- Lack of standardization building, fire and planning codes
+- Lack of standardization of building, fire, and planning codes.

 - Review advantages and disadvantages of performance-based design over specification-based prescriptive method.